ngxs/store/docs/concepts/store.md

 }
 ```

+### Snapshots
+You can get a snapshot of the state by calling `store.snapshot()`.
+It will return the entire
+value of the store for that point in time.

 ### Selecting State
 See the [select](select.md) page for details on how to use the store to select out data.